 This indicator presents the unemployment rate for greater Christchurch and New Zealand (non-seasonally adjusted).
 Unemployment is defined as being in the civilian working-age population, without a paid job, but available for work and actively seeking work.
 The unemployment rate is, therefore, the proportion of the labour force that is unemployed .

-In December 2017, the (non-seasonally adjusted) unemployment rate in New Zealand fell to 4.4 percent, the lowest unemployment rate since March 2009.
-In comparison, the unemployment rate in greater Christchurch further converged with the New Zealand rate, increasing 1.5 percentage points from March 2016 to March 2017 (from 2.8% to 4.3%).
-The pattern of increasing unemployment in greater Christchurch over the last two years follows a period of steady decline in the unemployment rate from late 2012 through to the end of 2015.
+In September 2018, the (non-seasonally adjusted) unemployment rate in New Zealand fell to 3.8 percent, the lowest unemployment rate since September 2008, before rising to 4.4 percent by the end of 2018.
+In comparison, the unemployment rate in greater Christchurch further converged with the New Zealand rate, increasing 1.1 percentage points from March 2016 to December 2018 (from 2.8% to 3.9%).
+The pattern of increasing unemployment in greater Christchurch over the last three years follows a period of steady decline in the unemployment rate from late 2012 through to the end of 2015.
 The notably low rates during this period (at times below 3%) were at least partly due to an increase in activities relating to the Christchurch rebuild.
+The unemployment rate in greater Christchurch now appears to be tracking in-step with New Zealand overall.

 Source: Statistics New Zealand.